Where We Be

 Typical island scenery: soothing, like a step back in time

-“I’m so glad I live in a world where there are Octobers,” enthuses Anne, and we would have
+“I’m so glad I live in a world where there are Octobers,” enthuses Anne, and we'd have

 to agree.
-Author Lucy Maud Montgomery wrote perceptively about the simple beauties of
+Lucy Maud Montgomery wrote perceptively about the simple beauties of nature.

 Pastoral PEI